qlkube/qlkube/README.md

 <details>
  <summary>Get all kubernetes resources with a specific label</summary>

-This query gets all kubernetes resources that are labelled with label 'app=alpha' (roughly equivalent to `kubectl get all -l app=alpha`)
+This query gets the names of all kubernetes resources (services, deployments, pods etc) that are labelled with label 'app=alpha'
+(roughly equivalent to `kubectl get all -l app=alpha`)

 ```graphql